Remuneration Rules

 1. Management Processes Processes Processes

-3. Liability Ultimate or shared responsibility
+3. Liability Overall or shared responsibility

 Field/speciality